DevNotes-it/TimeTracker/README.md

 - `tasksListItem.tsx` - which contain single task with time spent input, add time button, change status (start, end task if not `Done`) and delete button

+### Create TaskForm component

+In `ui/components` prepare components:
+- `taskForm.tsx` - which contain form which uses `react-hook-form` to handle form state and validation using `zod` schema

+### Add actions to change statuses

+When clicking proper button in `tasksListItem` component, proper action should be dispatched to change task status:
+- when start then status is set to `IN_PROGRESS`
+- when end then status is set to `DONE`
+- when delete then task is removed from list

+### Add actions to add time to task

+When clicking add time button in `tasksListItem` component, list of registered times for that task is expanded bellow this task.
+On top there is a form to add time spent on task.
+After submitting form, time is added to task and total time spent on task is updated.